izmirli/wp-plugin-run-log/run-log/readme.txt

 * Log distance and duration for each run in custom fields of run-log posts.
 * Calculate pace/speed automatically.
 * Display the above data in the post automatically.
-* Shortcode for displaying totals (distance, time, pace/speed).
+* Shortcode for displaying totals (distance, time, and cumulative average pace/speed).
 * Option to choose light or dark style theme, to blend with your theme.
 * Quick embed your STRAVA/Garmin Connect/endomondo activity in the post (displaying data and map from your account).